Duryodhana: Day 1–11 (Bhishma Parva)

-At the onset of battle, Duryodhana takes an active role in the fighting.
-On the first day, Bhima strikes him with arrows, causing him to faint.
+At the onset of battle, Duryodhana takes an active role in the fighting.On the first day, Bhima strikes him with arrows, causing him to faint.
 He retaliates with the support of the elephant division, momentarily incapacitating Bhima.
 However, Bhima confronts him again, and Duryodhana faints once more.
 He also suffers defeat at the hands of Dhrishtadyumna.

 As the battle progresses, Bhima kills eight of Duryodhana’s brothers in quick succession, leading him to weep before Bhishma.
 Duryodhana later fights Ghatotkacha, killing four of his rakshasa attendants.
 Later, he kills Visharada, son of Kunti-Bhoja.
 In another encounter, he overpowers Bhima to the point of unconsciousness.

 Duryodhana directs Shalya to engage Yudhishthira and repeatedly visits Bhishma in anguish over mounting losses.
 He clashes with several Pandava allies, including Satyaki, Abhimanyu, Yudhishthira, Yudhamanyu, and Uttamaujas, facing defeat in multiple instances.

 Day 12–15 (Drona Parva)

 With Bhishma fallen, Duryodhana appoints Drona as commander-in-chief.
-During Drona’s leadership, he openly criticises him for his lack lustre performance, prompting Drona to become enraged and destroy large parts of Pandava army the following day.
+During Drona’s leadership, he openly criticises him for his lackluster performance, prompting Drona to become enraged and destroy large parts of Pandava army the following day.
 During these days, he also prays for Drona’s blessing to capture Yudhishthira alive and later embraces him after seeing the Pandava forces falter.
 After Lakshmana—Duryodhana's son—is killed by Abhimanyu, Duryodhana incites his warriors to kill Abhimanyu and encourages Karna to engage him directly.

 Duryodhana later consoles Jayadratha after the latter flees in fear of Arjuna.
 Acknowledging his own inability to face Arjuna, he accepts a protective talisman from Drona, but still flees when defeated.
 He suffers further losses against Satyaki, and eventually, after continued defeats and the death of Jayadratha, begins to lose morale.
 In frustration, he accuses Drona of failure, is defeated again by Yudhishthira and Bhima, and attempts a covert assault by deputing Shakuni to target the Pandavas.
 He prompts Alambusha to battle Ghatotkacha and personally engages Nakula, only to be defeated.

 Following Drona’s death on the fifteenth day, Duryodhana flees the battlefield in panic.
 Despite this setback, he appoints Karna as the new commander of the Kaurava forces.